cptpcrd/pypsutil/docs/index.rst

         :return: The name of this process
         :rtype: str

-   .. py:method:: exe()
+   .. py:method:: exe(\*, fallback_cmdline=True)

         Get the path to this process's executable.

-On some platforms (such as OpenBSD) this may return an empty string if it cannot be obtained.
+        On some platforms (such as OpenBSD) this cannot be obtained directly.
+On those platforms, if ``fallback_cmdline`` is ``True``, this method will return the first command-line argument (if it is not an absolute path, a lookup will be performed on the system ``PATH``).

+        If the path to the process's executable cannot be determined (for example, if the ``PATH`` lookup fails on OpenBSD), this function will return an empty string.

+        :param fallback_cmdline bool:
+            Whether to fall back on checking the first command-line argument if the OS does not provide a way to get the executable path.
+(This is much less reliable.)
         :return: The path to this process's executable
         :rtype: str